 In the Footer Settings, you can enter your copyright text or credits.
 You can use HTML elements to style your text.

-The Colors panel allows you to set the color of the text, site background, navigation, and widget area.
+The Colors panel in the Frequency WordPress theme documentation allows you to set the color of the text, site background, navigation, and widget area.

 Font Settings allow you to set the font family and font-weight for headings and paragraphs.

 Frequency WordPress theme documentation, step 4: Useful CSS classes